 Sokaku Takeda began identifying himself as a practitioner of both Daito-ryu aiki jujutsu and Ono-ha Itto-ryu.
 He traveled around Japan teaching both arts and came to be recognized as the reviver of Daito-ryu.

 Sokaku was a small man, but his eyes were piercing and his techniques were of the highest level.
 He is said to have been able to sense a person's past, present, and future even before being introduced.

-Among his more well-known students were Tsugumichi Saigo, Hidetaro Shimoe, and Morihei Ueshiba, as well as army and navy officers, judges, police, martial artists, and other prominent individuals.
+Among some of his more well-known students were Tsugumichi Saigo, Hidetaro Shimoe, Yukiyoshi Sagawa, Kodo Horikawa, Morihei Ueshiba, army and navy officers, judges, police, martial artists, and prominent individuals.